 If you’re on a low income, or out of work, you may be able to claim Universal Credit.

-This is a monthly payment made by the Government to help with your living costs.
+This is a monthly payment made by the government to help with your living costs.
 In Scotland, you can choose to have it paid twice a month instead.

-There's been a big increase in the number of people making claims during the coronavirus pandemic.
 Here’s our guide to help you understand how to apply and how much you might get.
 1

 What does Universal Credit replace?

-Universal Credit was brought in to replace these other benefits:
+Universal Credit was brought in to replace:

 - Child Tax Credit